What is search intent?

 7 Tips to identify types of search intent:

-1) Google Analytics > Behaviour > All Pages: This report is an important tool to understand your audience’s search intent.
+This report is an important tool to understand your audience’s search intent.
 It shows you which pages your website visitors land on when they come from search results.
 This important report in GA should be used daily to understand your audience.

-2) Spy on your competition: There are many paid and free tools to help you do this, but my favourite is Google!
+There are many paid and free tools to help you do this, but my favourite is Google!
 Yes, Google is the best tool to find out what your competitors are doing on their websites.
 A quick way to spy on your competitors is to use the Google search operator “site:competitor.com”.
-Using this operator in Google’s search bar will give you a list of your competitors’ pages indexed by Google.
-Simply sort the pages by the date they were last indexed so you can see what has changed on your competitor’s site.

-3) Use Google’s Keyword Planner: This is a great tool to find out the potential of your keywords and see how many people are searching for them.
+This is a great tool to find out the potential of your keywords and see how many people are searching for them.

-4) Use Google’s Trends: This tool allows you to see which topics are hot and which are not.
+This tool allows you to see which topics are hot and which are not.
 This way you can find out how to create new content for a growing audience.

-5) Social media: Social media is an important tool in the marketer’s toolbox.
+Social media is an important tool in the marketer’s toolbox.
 They are a great way to interact with and get feedback from your audience.

-6) Ask your audience: this is one of the most effective ways to increase user engagement and improve your search engine ranking by focusing on content that interests your audience.
 Another way to get information about user intentions is through surveys.
 You could create a short survey that your website visitors would be more likely to answer.

-7) Google’s People also ask: Google’s People also ask is a great way to get feedback from other related searches people are interested in your topic.
+Google’s people also search for is a great way to get feedback from other related searches people are interested in your topic.

 It is important that you determine the type of search your audience is performing before you publish content for search engines.
-You do not have to worry about Google’s algorithms or updates any more, as long as your content provides the information users are looking for.
-But do not forget to have a user-friendly, lightning-fast loading website.
+You do not have to worry about Google’s algorithms or updates anymore, as long as your content provides the information users are looking for.

 You can learn more about how to optimize your website for search engines and increase traffic by reading this article: Content Writers – Be careful: how to protect yourself from writing forgettable and useless blogs.